McSinyx/ipppi/docs/source/requirements/use-case-model.rst

 Basic Flow
 """"""""""

+This use case started with the user sending his/her request to download his/her desired package, presumbably after Query use case for searching from the distributed file system.

-1.The system requires that the request fulfilling all both criterias
+1. The system requires that the request fulfilling all both criterias

 *  The package

 *  The package's version

-2.Once the request is successfully sent from the user to the IPFS,it will send the file to the user
+2. Once the request is successfully sent from the user to the IPFS,it will send the file to the user

 Alternative Flows
 """""""""""""""""

 **Full Storage Warning**

 * Before the download,if the remaining disk storage is not enough for the package downloaded,a warning would be sent.
 The user has the choice to go ahead or abort the download.

 **Internet Connection Broken**

 * If the user's internet connection is broken during the download,the system will display an error message.The user will have the option to either retry or abort.

 **Full Storage Error**

 * User's disk storage is full:If the user's internet connection is broken during the download,the system will display an error message.The user can either choose to retry or abort.

 Special Requirements